koham-me/satya-anweshi.github.io/_posts/2018-28-09-hypothesis-testing.md

 ### Two Sample Test

 Continuing with example of comparison of acceleration due to gravity on earth surface and moon surface.
-We know that a free falling ball from heigh h will take $\sqrt{gh}$ time to reach the surface.
+We know that a free falling ball from heigh h will take $$\sqrt{\frac{2h}{g}}$$ time to reach the surface.
 Consider the hypothetical experiment of dropping balls from height h on earth and on moon.
 We record the time it touches the ground.
 From this experiment we compute the value of g on earth and on moon.